Skip to main content

 Targeting

 The Bucketeer targeting section allows you to define which users or groups receive each feature flag variation.
-Taking a boolean flag as an example, you could provide the true variation for Android users and the false variation for ios users, as shown in the image below.
+Taking a boolean flag as an example, you could provide the true variation for Android users and the false variation for iOS users, as shown in the image below.

 targeting boolean example panel